cmulya/533-Group14/README.md

 ## Subpackage 1: workout_plan
 ### Module 1: warmup.py
 Class 1: warmUp (superclass)
-- athlete_warmup: Performs a warm-up routine for athletes, including jogging, jumping jacks, and stretches.
-Provides a list of warm-up exercises and YouTube video instruction links.
+- athlete_warmup: Performs a warm-up routine for athletes, including jogging, pull up bar hang, and stretches.
-- strength_warmup: Executes a warm-up routine for strength training, involving light weight curls, shoulder press, body weight squats, and stretches.
-Provides a list of warm-up exercises and YouTube video instruction links.
+- strength_warmup: Executes a warm-up routine for strength training, involving light weight curls, light weight barbell body weight squats/bench press/deadlifts, and stretches.
 - body_weight_warmup: Conducts a warm-up routine for bodyweight exercises, featuring incline push-ups, bodyweight squats, and stretches.
-Provides a list of warm-up exercises and YouTube video instruction links.
+- youtube_links_warmup: Provides a list of warm-up exercises and YouTube video instruction links.
+- \_\_str__: The warmup plan as a whole

 ### Module 2: workout.py
 Class 2: WorkOut (inherits from warmUp)
 - generate_intensity_plan: Generates a workout plan based on intensity, providing the plan and YouTube video instruction links based on the workout duration.
 - generate_powerlifting_plan: Generates a powerlifting workout plan, providing the plan and YouTube video instruction links based on the workout duration.
 - generate_calisthenics_plan: Generates a calisthenics workout plan, providing the plan and YouTube video instruction links based on the workout duration.
+- youtube_links_warmup: Provides a list of workout exercises and YouTube video instruction links.
+- \_\_str__: Display the warmup and workout plan as a whole

 ## Subpackage 2: diet_package
 ### Module 1: planoptions.py